h7b/h7b-dendron-netlify/vault/notes.tutorial.image-hosting-service.md

 How to upload images to cloud and embed in markdown files?

 [ImageKit](https://imagekit.io/)
 - Upload images to [ImageKit](https://imagekit.io/).
 [Pricing plan](https://imagekit.io/plans) starts at USD 49/month.
-Their `Free` tier might be sufficient for personal blog, with 20GB bandwidth and 20GB media storage.
+Their `Free` tier might be sufficient for personal blog, with 20GB bandwidth and 20GB media storage
 - I'm currently use ImageKit for this blog.

 [imgur](https://imgur.com/)